 You should call 911 and request emergency services as soon as you can, but first you need to know how many people are injured and what sorts of injuries they might have.
 That way, those who have serious injuries can receive an ambulance and emergency medical attention, increasing the chances of full medical recovery and potentially even saving lives.

 While it may leave you with a sinking feeling to see the other party drive off, focus your attention on calling 911 and taking reasonable steps to help anyone with serious injuries.

 Furthermore, anyone willing to flee a crash scene is in a panicked state of mind and likely to react even more erratically if followed.
 Leaving the scene also makes it harder for the police to sort out what happened – meaning it might be you who gets charged with hit-and-run.

 Always look at the license plate of a vehicle immediately after getting into a car accident.
-If the car starts to speed away, look at the license plate and say it out loud – over and over until you can write it down.
+If the car starts to speed away, look at the license plate and say it out loud, over and over, until you can write it down.
 In a pinch, even a partial license plate is useful.

 If the car had no visible license plate or you didn’t get a chance to see it, other factors can also be helpful.
-Note the color, the direction the vehicle sped off in, and the make and model of the car if you recognize it.
+Note the color, any distinguishing features like headlamp shape, the direction the vehicle sped off in, and the make and model of the car if you recognize it.

 Even “a white pickup truck” or “a blue sports car” is useful.
 If you had a chance to see the driver, note their physical description, as well.